-And this is what Paul says about the Law of Moses.
+And this is what Paul says about the Mosaic Law.
 After the work of Jesus the Law became unnecessary.

-The commandments are still on the books, but when you embrace the Savior, they're no longer required.
+The commandments are still on the books - and there're lessons to learn from them - but when you embrace the Savior, they're no longer enforceable.

 Verse 19 makes another point about the Jewish Law, "And it was appointed through angels by the hand of a mediator."
-The Law was conveyed second-hand.
+The OT Law was conveyed second-hand.
 It came from God to Moses by angelic intermediaries.

 In contrast, verse 20, "Now a mediator does not mediate for one only, but God is one."
-The Law leaned on mediators, but recall the covenant with Abraham!...

-When God walked through the animal parts He did it all by Himself.
-There were no go-betweens.
+The Law leaned on mediators, but recall the covenant with Abraham!
+When God walked through the animal parts He did it completely by Himself.
+There were no gobetweens.
 God's promise - grace and faith - is firsthand.
 It puts us in touch with God personally.
 It's better than the Law.